 International health organizations and dentists therefore clearly recommend the daily use of fluoride toothpaste.

-The right application is always crucial – as with many active ingredients.
+The correct application is always crucial – as with many active ingredients.

 Fluoride for sensitive teeth